 I'm Jonathan Herzog, and I'm running for Congress as a Democrat in New York's 10th District.
 We're going through the greatest economic and technological shift in our history and need to urgently pass 21st century solutions to these 21st century problems.

-I'm not a politician - I'm an organizer and advocate of universal basic income.
+I'm not a politician - I'm an organizer, educator, and advocate of universal basic income.
 As your Representative, my first priority will be to pass the Freedom Dividend, a universal basic income (UBI) for every New Yorker, and every American, over 18: $1,000 a month, no strings attached, primarily paid for by the companies benefiting most from automation.